Trxyebeep/tomb3/USING.md

 - Delete tomb3decomp.dll (now renamed to tomb3.dll).
 (Note: V2.0 and later have an own exe, no more dll.)
 - Delete the ExtraOptions folder (the config tool is available now).
 - Move your saves from the root folder to the new saves folder.

+### Non-English support:

+Since V2.0 requires a modified script to run correctly, different script files have been provided for different languages.
+- A new folder for Language support has been added.
+Copy the desired language's tombpc.dat file into the Data folder found in your game folder.
 ------------------------

 ### TR3: The Lost Artifact support: